SASUKE-DUCK/pywks/README.md

 # pywks
-This script will obtain keys to decrypt the encrypted videos.}
+This script will obtain keys to decrypt the encrypted videos.

 > **Warning**
 >